nikolailevshakov/scenario-examples-courses/Docker/environment-variables/step1/text.md

-Create Dockerfile with `nginx:alpine` image and environment variable key1=value1.
+Create Dockerfile with `nginx:alpine` image and environment variable `key1=value1``.

 Build the image and tag it as `sample-image`.

 Create a container named `sample-app`.

-Check if environment variable key1=value1 is exists inside the container.
+Check if environment variable `key1=value1` exists inside the container.

 <br>